JakobRobnik/JakobRobnik.github.io/_pages/year-archive.md

 I also like to travel, here is our recent trip to Kazakhstan and Kyrgyzstan
   ![](/images/kazi.JPG)
   ![](/images/kirgi1.jpg)
-and from hiking the High Sierra Trail:
+and hiking the High Sierra Trail:
   ![](/images/murica.jpg)

 But mostly it is nice to be in good company :D